Getting your Trinity Audio player ready...

 She whipped around and, coyly, walked off.

-Not to throw shade at Mr. Shulenmeyers.
-He had practically been a dad to me since I lost both parents.
-But his time as dean was mainly spent as a headpiece for the board and the student council.
+Not to throw shade at Mr. Shulenmeyers, but his time in administration was mainly spent as a headpiece for the board and the student council.

 “I was set up by He Whose Name is Not Spoken.”